MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/netcx/netringgetpostfragments.md

 ## Remarks

-Client drivers typically call **NetRingGetRxPostFragmentIterator** to begin the process of posting fragments to hardware for Rx.
-Drivers later complete this process by calling [**NetRingSetRxPostFragmentIterator**](netringsetrxpostfragmentiterator.md).
+Client drivers typically call **NetRingGetPostFragments** to begin the process of posting fragments to hardware for receiving (Rx).
+Drivers later complete this process by calling [**NetFragmentIteratorSet**](netfragmentiteratorset.md).

 For an animation and code example of posting fragments to hardware for Rx, see [Net rings and net ring iterators](net-rings-and-net-ring-iterators.md).